bakai-work07/fashionmnist-cnn-pytorch/README.md

 # 🟠 Convolutional Neural Network Classification on FashionMNIST (PyTorch)
 This is my implementation of a convolutional neural network (CNN) for classifying grayscale images from the FashionMNIST dataset using PyTorch.
 It closely follows the workflow taught in "PyTorch for Deep Learning & Machine Learning – Full Course" by Daniel Bourke.
+I started with only using multi-layer perceptrons (with nn.Linear) which only got me around 80% accuracy.
+After using nn.Conv2d and nn.MaxPool2d, and tweaking the optimizer, epoch, and number of hidden units, I was able to get up to 91.48% accuracy.

 ## The main purpose of this mini-project is to practice and understand: